 Bibi-Khanym Mosque and Mausoleum

-Once Bibi Khanym was one of the Islamic world’s largest mosques with the cupola of the main mosque 41 m high and the pishtak 38 m.
-During its time it pushed the construction techniques to their limit with the most trustworthy slave-artisans in the region working for it to achieve the emperor’s plan.
-It tells something about the ambition of the project for example that 95 elephants were shipped from India to be used to move the wagons laden with marble for the decoration of the buildings.
+Once Bibi Khanym was one of the Islamic world’s largest mosques with the cupola of the main mosque 41 m high and the pishtak 38 m high.
+During its time, it pushed the construction techniques to their limit with the most trustworthy slave-artisans in the region working for it to achieve the emperor’s plan.
+It tells something about the ambition of the project as for example 95 elephants were shipped from India to be used to move the heavy wagons laden with marble for the decoration of the buildings.

 The history of the construction has several versions and it is hard to distinguish the truth from fictional legends and folk stories.
-According to one main version, the majestic building of Bibi Khanum was built by Tamerlane and named after the mother of his wife.
-This version is confirmed by the notes of the famous Spanish traveler of that time Rui Clavijo.
+According to one main versions, the majestic building of Bibi Khanum was built by Tamerlane and named after the mother of his wife.
+This version is confirmed by the notes of the famous Spanish traveler of that time, called Rui Clavijo.

-The second legend says that Bibi-Khanym, Timur’s Chinese wife, ordered the mosque built as a surprise while he was away.
+The second legend says that Bibi-Khanym, Timur’s Chinese wife, ordered the mosque built as a surprise while his husband was away.
 The architect fell madly in love with her and refused to finish the job unless he could kiss her.

-The smooch left a mark and after Timur saw it, he executed the architect and announced that women should henceforth wear veils so as not to tempt other men.
+The smooch left a mark and after Timur saw it, he executed the architect and announced that women should henceforth wear veils so in order to not tempt other men.